jelkinsjames/chameleon-PCB/PCM1863/README.md

 7-bit follower address.
 The first 6 (MSB) bits of the address are factory set to **1001 01**.
 The final bit is set by the address pin (AD).

 I2C status: The status of I2C can be read from register 0x72 through 0x75 and 0x78.
-Sample rate ,power rail status, clock error, and clock ratios can be read from the status registers.
+Sample rate, power rail status, clock error, and clock ratios can be read from the status registers.

 ## Clocking:
 **In follower mode, all clocks must be supplied externally.** The chip's master clock (MCK) must be of the form 2^n power of the sampling frequency.
 The chip's bit clock (BCK) should be running at 64 * sampling frequency.
 The word clock (left-right clock, LLRCK) determines the sampling point for the ADC.
 The chip must have its phase lock loop (PLL) programmed to generate audio clocks, but any incoming clock in the range [1MHz, 50MHz] will work.
 - 12MHz clock is recommended for 44.1kHz sampling
 - 192kHz sampling is only supported if using a CMOS oscillator (we are not using)
 - DSP1 and DSP2 should be 256 * sampling frequency

+# TODO: investigate using 12MHz clock

 ![](clocking.png)